MicrochipTech/fpga-hls-examples/Training1/readme.md

 13. Click the Content from file and add the hex file as shown above.
 The hex file came from SoftConsole and contains the program executes on the Mi-V soft processor.

-    The file path may be different depending on whether you downloaded the Libero project as a .zip file or re-generated it using tcl.

     Remember to select the “Use relative path” option when browsing to the memory file: